Siege of Namur (1695): Aftermath

 The recapture of Namur was a major achievement for the Allies but Bouffler's energetic defence prevented them taking advantage of French weakness elsewhere, an achievement recognised by Louis promoting him to Field-Marshall.
-Neither side was capable of mounting an offensive in 1696 and serious fighting came to an end, although Louis made one final demonstration prior to the signing of the Treaty of Ryswick in September 1697.
+Due to a monetary crisis in England and the Bombardment of Givet neither side was capable of mounting an offensive in 1696 and serious fighting came to an end, although Louis made one final demonstration prior to the signing of the Treaty of Ryswick in September 1697.

-Namur showcased Coehoorn's offensive tactics and also the defensive precepts set out in his 1685 work New Fortress Construction or Nieuwe Vestingbouw op een natte of lage horisont.
-These can be summarised as follows; (1) passive reliance on fortifications was not enough and (b) in trying to hold an entire town, defenders simply risked losing it very quickly.
+Namur was an example Coehoorn's offensive tactics and also the defensive precepts set out in his 1685 work New Fortress Construction or Nieuwe Vestingbouw op een natte of lage horisont.
+These can be summarised as passive reliance on fortifications was not enough and in trying to hold an entire town, defenders simply risked losing it very quickly.
 This meant dividing fortifications into inner (Citadel) and outer (City) and conducting an 'active' defence that used constant counter attacks to keep the besiegers off guard.
-Bouffler applied these concepts but jeopardised his defence by committing too many troops to the outer City without means of retreat.
+Bouffler applied these concepts but risked his defence by committing too many troops to the outer City without means of retreat.

-He would apply these lessons at the Siege of Lille in 1708.
-Historian John Lynn summarised his defence of Namur as follows; (He) demonstrated one could effectively win a campaign by losing a fortress, provided you pinned down and exhausted the besieging force in the process.
-He conducted a classic active defence, launching attacks by the garrison on the enemy's siege works, contesting every advance as best he could.